awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 ## Configuring Your Python Environment<a name="create-deploy-python-container-console"></a>

-You can use the AWS Management Console to enable log rotation to Amazon S3, configure variables that your application can read from the environment, and map folders in your application source that contain static files to paths served by the proxy server\.
+You can use the Elastic Beanstalk console to enable log rotation to Amazon S3, configure variables that your application can read from the environment, and map folders in your application source that contain static files to paths served by the proxy server\.

 **To configure your Python environment in the Elastic Beanstalk console**